diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

 ```

 The output under `round2/scaffolds.fasta.gz` corresponds to `fArcCen1_s1.fasta.gz` using the VGP naming convention.
-Remember to move the `s1` file the `intermediates` folder by "drag and drop".
+Remember to move the `s1` file to the `intermediates` folder by "drag and drop".

 ## 3. Bionano Hybrid Scaffolding